Glossary of Terms

 We’re making these changes to meet with European regulations that require all banks to use common descriptions for the banking services people use most.
 These requirements come into effect on 31 October, but you’ll start to see the new terms from 12 July on our website, in our terms and conditions and in our communications to you.

-You can find a full list of the new descriptions in the Glossary of Terms document.opens in a new window.
+You can find a full list of the new descriptions in the Glossary of Terms (PDF, 107KB) document.

 PhoneBank® is a registered trademark of Lloyds Bank plc.